Kezzryn/Advent-of-Code/2016/README.md

 ### [Day 16](Day%2016) - Dragon Checksum
 - **Problem:** Unfold a sequence using the [dragon curve](https://en.wikipedia.org/wiki/Dragon_curve) formula, then compute it's checksum.
-- **Solution:** The BitArray class was centeral, with a couple of helper extensions pulled from StackOverflow.
+- **Solution:** The BitArray class was central, with a couple of helper extensions pulled from StackOverflow.

 ### [Day 17](Day%2017) - Two Steps Forward
 - **Problem:**